textileio/papers/draft.md

     peers are able to share events consistently).

 [^24]: By default, Threads without access control operate similar to
-    Secure Scuttlebutt (SSB; where every peer consumes what they want and writes what they want).
+    Secure Scuttlebutt (SSB; where every Peer consumes what they want and writes what they want).

 [^25]: <https://reimagined.github.io/resolve/>